simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 # Instructions for use

-Knob 1 controlls the Grey Code influenced Gate Sequencer
+Knob 1 controls the Grey Code influenced Gate Sequencer

 Knob 2 controls the length of the Gate Sequence